 Chelsea’s Challenge is a monthly post series in the Textile Design Lab, in which we share trends and inspiration to help our members develop pattern collections for their portfolios.
-Last month our theme was “Storytelling”, inspired by one of our wonderful guest experts, Maria Ogedengbe, and the idea of telling our family story, or the story of our community through motifs and patterns.
+Last month our theme was “Storytelling In Design”, inspired by one of our wonderful guest experts, Maria Ogedengbe, and the idea of telling our family story, or the story of our community through motifs and patterns.
 This theme really struck a chord with our members and the results were so stunning that we just had to share!
-Please enjoy this sampling of the beautiful collections that were created:
+Please enjoy this sampling of the beautiful collections that represent storytelling in design:

 “This collection was inspired by the sunny Spain of my grandma (and called Antonia after her), who crossed the Pyrenees by foot and illegally to go and marry my grandpa in France.

 It’s about my Spanish heritage and my French roots, celebrating a rich cultural background mixing symbols and colours related to both countries and my family story.